 For He shows both things: both His divinity in His foreknowledge of what would take place, and His love in affording an opportunity for repentance to the self-determination of the soul. . . .

-Self-determination or free agency of the soul enabled by Christ, the balance between justice and mercy achieved through the offering of Christ, God's focus on the saving of His children in mercy through His divine plan - all of these are classic Book of Mormon themes, though it is very unlikely that Joseph knew anything of such early Christian writings, whose influence had become negligible in Joseph Smith's day.
+Self-determination or free agency of the soul enabled by Christ, the balance between justice and mercy achieved through the offering of Christ, God's focus on the saving of His children in mercy through His divine plan - all of these are classic Book of Mormon themes, though it is unlikely that Joseph knew anything substantial of such early Christian writings as a young man dictating the Book of Mormon prior to 1830.
 The parallels between ancient Christian writings and the Book of Mormon are, in my opinion, due to common inspiration and knowledge among ancient writers close to the pure Gospel of Jesus Christ, not due to brilliant plagiarism that creates the appearance of restored anciently revealed knowledge.

 Irenaeus, the Apostolic Father who lived from about 140 A.D. to 202 A.D., fought against religious heresy and apostasy.
 In Against Heresies, Book 3, Chapter 25, Irenaeus writes of God's justice and goodness, speaking of goodness in the sense of mercy.
 He refutes heretical views that there are two opposing gods, one that is just and one that is good (merciful), arguing that these attributes are both part of God's divine nature.
 Again, this issue was a topic of debate many centuries before Joseph Smith's day.
 It is not a modern development.
 Here is an excerpt from Chapter 25 (pp. 459-460 of ANF):